area73/blackjack/ADR.md

 ### State

-Since our server is stateless , we need to set a mechanism to let the server store information between API calls.
+Since our server is stateless, we need to set a mechanism to let the server store information between API calls.

 In order to do so we are going to share a token between server and client to identify session.